KennethFam/My-Learning-Journey/Git/Git.md

         ```
         - If that was the only file you needed to commit, then git status will display “nothing to commit, working tree clean” if it is called again.
             - If you call git status, you may see “Your branch is ahead of ‘origin/main’ by 1 commit”.
 It just means that you now have newer snapshots than what is on your remote repository.
+        - If you are using Visual Studio Code (and you should be if you’re following this curriculum), there’s a way to ensure that if you use git commit without the message flag (-m), you won’t get stuck writing your commit message in Vim.
+The following command will set this configuration:
+            ```
+            git config --global core.editor "code --wait"
+            ```
+            - Once you run that command, you will be able to choose to use either `git commit -m "your message here"` or `git commit` to type your message with Visual Studio Code!
+            - To make a commit with Visual Studio Code as the text editor, just type git commit.
+After you hit `Enter` a new tab in VS Code will open for you to write your commit message.
+You may provide more details on multiple lines as part of your commit message.
+After typing your commit message, save it `Ctrl` + `S` (Mac: `Cmd` + `S`) and close the tab.
+If you return to the command line, you will see your commit message and a summary of your changes.
     - checking logs to see who has made commits, what commits they made, and when
         ```
         git log